KaihWhite/KaihWhite.github.io/docs/index.markdown

 layout: home
 ---

 Welcome to my home page.
-Take a look around, I am still adding new things weekly.
+Take a look around, this is still a work in progress.

 <img style="float: right" width="200" src="Headshot.jpeg" >